YoniBL/Data-Structures-101/README.md

 A Binary Search Tree (BST) is a tree data structure where each node has at most two children, referred to as the left child and the right child.
 For each node, the left subtree contains only nodes with keys less than the node’s key, and the right subtree contains only nodes with keys greater than the node’s key.
 BSTs are used for efficient searching, insertion, and deletion operations.

 **Features**:
-- Logarithmic time complexity for search, insertion, and deletion
+- Logarithmic time complexity for search, insertion, and deletion (On average)
 - In-order traversal results in sorted order of elements

 - **Directory**: `C/BinarySearchTree`